 Gain unique insights from 2 man-years of research that explain how little value a PMO is if it is not a master of techniques and tools.
 It’s now time to address the competency deficit and increase the value of PMO to the organisation.

-In this session we will introduce “Patterns of Strategy” – a radically innovative approach to strategy formulation and execution that models the strategic fit between organisation and its environment and how emergent strategy is shaped by strategic relationships with other actors.
+In this session, we will introduce “Patterns of Strategy” – a radically innovative approach to strategy formulation and execution that models the strategic fit between the organisation and its environment and how emergent strategy is shaped by strategic relationships with other actors.

 We will share our experience of using the approach with over 70 client organisations in a wide range of sectors and show the 80 common and successful patterns of strategy.